Understanding Cultural Persistence and Change

 - Cross-fitting: obtain cross-fit estimates of the two conditional expectations.

-- Estimation: regress the residualized outcome variable on the residualized causal variable of interest.
+- Estimation of structural parameter: regress the residualized outcome variable on the residualized causal variable of interest.

 The dataset is small, and so we choose 10-fold cross-fitting.
 This means that learners are trained on about 66-67 observations, and OOS predictions are obtained for the remaining 7-8 observations.
-(If the dataset were larger, we could e.g. use 5-fold cross-fitting and save some computation time.)
+(If the dataset were larger, we could also consider a smaller number of folds to save computational time.)

 // For simplicity, we just drop this one country so that it is never used.